 My experience came in useful at school, where I helped to build and run a small fleet of Creality CR10s for student projects.
 I also learned how to use SLA printers, namely the Formlabs Form 2 and 3, which were amazing for high-quality display prints.
 Some of my largest prints (40+ hours) were CFRP layup moulds printed on the CR10s at school for my exoskeleton project.

 I enjoy using 3D printing for small around-the-house improvements and repairs.
 Using Fusion 360 for all my 3D CAD is very quick and has allowed me to complete many 1-day or few-hour projects including wall planters, storage hooks for an IKEA modular system and small toys and gimmicks as gifts for friends.
-3D printing is a brilliant method for iterative design too, as it allows for the creation of multiple iterations within a day; this was very useful for my EDITH project where I needed to design a hinge to go around an existing glasses frame, and a Nerf SCAR rifling barrel for which I needed to precisely adjust tolerances to balance the drag and spin on foam darts.
+3D printing is a brilliant method for iterative design too, as it allows for the creation of multiple iterations within a day; this is massively useful when rapidly developing parts for competitions or mini-projects.

 As well as a tool for idea creation, 3D printing has itself become a hobby for me.
 With printer upgrades and repairs, filament tuning and testing the strength of different print-orientations, there are so many aspects to explore within the 3D printing hobby.
 I often use Thingiverse and Printables to find test-prints and fun things to make without having to design them myself; and you can check out my own collections here.